AMK9978/RateLimiter/README.md

 Apart from that, there is a `limiter_test` containing a banchmark test for the application.

-This stateless system can easily be replicated and has no worries of lock and race condition as these concerns must be handled by its database, Redis.
+This stateless system can easily be replicated and it employs `distributed locking` based on the `userID` to handle concurrency.
 The app includes a RedisInterface to be extended by different detailed implementations.
 The app contains `RedisClient` and `MockRedisClient`, but a Redis cluster connector can easily be added to the program as well.